 Please plan ahead and undertake appropriate ballast water management and biofouling treatment if required before entering the Marine Park and the Whitsunday Planning Area.

-All ballast water management must be documented, and reported where required, as per the requirements of the Biosecurity Act 2015.
-To find out more about ballast water management for international vessels and for vessels travelling within Australian waters refer to the Australian Ballast Water Management Requirements and visit the Department of Agriculture and Water Resources' ballast water website.
+All ballast water management must be documented, and reported where required, as per the requirements of the Biosecurity Act 2015\.
+To find out more about ballast water management for international vessels and for vessels travelling within Australian waters refer to the Australian Ballast Water Management Requirements\ and visit the Department of Agriculture, Water and the Environment ballast water\ website.

-Ballast water must not be discharged or exchanged in the Great Barrier Reef Marine Park Vessels exchanging internationally sourced ballast water must conduct exchanges:
+Ballast water must not be discharged or exchanged in the Great Barrier Reef Marine Park

+Vessels exchanging internationally sourced ballast water must conduct exchanges: